 The primary financial objective of TMRS, contained in the Actuarial Funding Policy, is to achieve the long-term full funding of promised benefits.

-The Texas Municipal Retirement System (TMRS) administers a retirement program for 872 Texas cities.
+The Texas Municipal Retirement System (TMRS) administers a retirement program for 883 Texas cities.
+TMRS administered $28.9 billion in assets as of December 31, 2017.
 TMRS was established in 1947 and is administered in accordance with the Texas Municipal Retirement System Act (Texas Government Code, Title 8, Subtitle G).
 TMRS is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
 The System offers a choice of benefits so that each participating city can design a plan to suit its needs and budget.
 IRS Favorable Determination Letter for 2017 (pdf)